konveyor/kai/docs/scenarios/jdk_8_to_17_migration.md

 _Results may vary if a different LLM model is used._ The AI model’s ability to detect and refactor code depends on the specific model's training data and capabilities.
 If using a different model (e.g., `gpt-4`, `llama-3`), the migration suggestions may differ in accuracy, or level of detail.

 For best results, we recommend using the **gpt-o1-mini** model as tested in this guide.
+OpenShift AI and `Llama 3 70B` have been tested and produce good results, making them a good alternative.

 ## Application Overview